 This will contain the test data for the respective test types.
 Here you need to add/update the test data as per the project needs.

-Note: Refer to section 5.2.5 for details
+Note: Refer to section 5.4.5 Using dataprovider for details

 testNGfiles:

 This will contain the testing files that will be generated based on the testtype mentioned in the executionRunConfig.ini